UPPMAX/UPPMAX-documentation/docs/cluster_guides/pelle_test.md

 - `jobinfo` - use tools like `squeue` and `sprio` instead
 - `jobstats` - not working on Pelle.
 Might be replaced by an alternative solution.

-### Missing projects

-Only the test pilot project (uppmax2025-2-325) have been enabled on the cluster.
-Other uppmax2025-projects cannot be used to run jobs yet.

-Use the test pilot project for your test pilot jobs.

 ### Core jobs can get allocated resources across several compute nodes

 A job requesting multiple tasks can get resources allocated